Supply — advancing management of water distribution

 Danish DMAs therefore represent a multi-faceted solution, incorporating novel physical technologies alongside sophisticated monitoring and operating of the network via supervisory control and data acquisition (SCADA) systems.

-Pia Jacobsen, chief engineer – water reuse, at one of Denmark’s largest water utilities, Aarhus Vand, explains this path to securing such low NRW, saying: “It’s a thirty year story, with a focus on water usage and leakage.
+A chief engineer at one of Denmark’s largest water utilities, Aarhus Vand, explains this path to securing such low NRW, saying: “It’s a thirty year story, with a focus on water usage and leakage.
 The adoption of DMAs has been a major source of gains, helping us to bring NRW to around 5%.”

-But Jacobsen comments that implementing DMAs wasn’t an overnight solution.
+But the chief engineer comments that implementing DMAs wasn’t an overnight solution.
 Rather, they had to be refined over time: “We’ve learned much about optimizing the size of a DMA for monitoring the water balancing and leakage.
 But also integrating their management through common SCADA platforms, and the operation of multiple teams responsible for different tasks working across.”

 In Skanderborg municipality, just adjacent to Aarhus, similar works have been undertaken to improve supply.